(Dysplastic Nevus; Atypical Nevus)

 C: Color—color variation within the mole, unusual colors, or a color significantly different or darker than the patient's other moles

-Although clinical findings can sometimes establish a diagnosis of AM (see Table: Characteristics of Atypical vs Typical Moles), visual differentiation between atypical nevi and melanoma can be difficult; biopsy of the worst-appearing lesions should be done to establish the diagnosis and to determine the degree of atypia.
+Although clinical findings can sometimes establish a diagnosis of atypical moles (see table Characteristics of Atypical vs Typical Moles ), visual differentiation between atypical nevi and melanoma can be difficult; biopsy of the worst-appearing lesions should be done to establish the diagnosis and to determine the degree of atypia.
 Biopsy should aim to include the complete depth and breadth of the lesion; excisional biopsy is often ideal.

 Characteristics of Atypical vs Typical Moles

-Patients with multiple AM and a personal or family history of melanoma should be examined regularly (eg, yearly for family history of melanoma, more often for personal history of melanoma).
+Patients with multiple atypical moles and a personal or family history of melanoma should be examined regularly (eg, yearly for family history of melanoma, more often for personal history of melanoma).
 Some dermatologists do imaging of the skin using a hand-held instrument (dermoscopy) to see structures not visible to the naked eye.
-Dermoscopy can reveal certain high-risk characteristics.
+Dermoscopy can reveal certain high-risk characteristics suggestive of melanoma (eg, blue-white veil, irregular dots and globules, atypical pigment network, reverse network).

-Prophylactic removal of all AM is not effective in preventing melanoma and is not recommended.
+Prophylactic removal of all atypical moles is not effective in preventing melanoma and is not recommended.
 However, atypical moles may warrant removal for any of the following conditions:

-Patients with AM should avoid excessive sun exposure and use sunscreens.
+Patients with atypical moles should avoid excessive sun exposure and use sun protection.
 Patients who are vigilant about sun protection should be counseled to take sufficient supplemental vitamin D. Also, they should be taught self-examination to detect changes in existing moles and to recognize features of melanomas.
 Full-body photography may help detect new nevi and monitor existing nevi for changes.
 Regular follow-up examinations are recommended.

-Risk of melanoma is higher if patients have increased numbers of AM, increased sun exposure, or familial atypical mole–melanoma syndrome.
+Risk of melanoma is higher if patients have increased numbers of atypical moles, increased sun exposure, or familial atypical mole–melanoma syndrome.

-Because clinical differentiation from melanoma can be difficult, biopsy the worst-appearing AMs.
+Because clinical differentiation from melanoma can be difficult, biopsy the most suspect atypical moles.

-Closely follow patients with AM, particularly those at higher risk of melanoma, and do full-body photography.
+Closely follow patients with atypical moles, particularly those at higher risk of melanoma, and do full-body photography.

 Recommend sun protection (with supplemental vitamin D) and self-examination for high-risk changes.